MF 264 : Podcasting styles and an introduction to podcast hosting

 A third party hosting plan will do the heavy lifting for you so your podcast can handle as much traffic as possible without impacting your website.
 From there, you can integrate it into an existing website.
 Third-party hosting providers generally make this easy to do.

-For Moving Forward, I use a company called Libsyn to do my podcast hosting.
+For Moving Forward, I hosted my show for the first seven years on a platform called Libsyn.
 Libsyn is one of the oldest and just celebrated it:s 15th year in business.
 They serve some of the biggest and most popular podcasts out there and they have excellent customer support.
-All 260+ episodes of Moving Forward are housed on Libsyn and I’ve been very pleased with them.

 Libsyn uses a variable pricing plan based on storage needs.
 You can subscribe to a plan as small as 50 MB for $5 or plans with 1400 MB+ for more.
-We’ll go into this more on a later episode but a general rule of thumb I use is a formula of 1 MB = 1 min.
-For Moving Forward back when it was a 30-40 minute interview podcast, I mostly used the $15 and $20 plans which gave me enough storage to pre-record and upload 2-3 months’ worth of episodes.
-During the months, in which I didn’t record anything new, I’d downgrade to the $7 or $5 plan which still gave me 50 MB in case I needed it.
+We’ll go into this more on a later episode but a general rule of thumb, when I was on Libsyn, I would use a formula of 1 MB = 1 min.
+Back when the podcast was a 30-40 minute interview-based show hosted on Libsyn, I mostly used the $15 and $20 plans which gave me enough storage to pre-record and upload 2-3 months’ worth of episodes.
+During the months, in which I didn’t record anything new, I would downgrade to the $7 or $5 plan which still gave me 50 MB in case I needed it.

 Libsyn not only hosts your files, but it will also syndicate your show to all major channels including Apple, Stitcher, Spotify, iHeart and many more.
-I find Libsyn tends to be ahead of the curve when it comes to forging new relationships with major syndication channels.
+In my experience Libsyn, tends to be ahead of the curve when it comes to forging new relationships with major syndication channels.
 If you have a YouTube channel, Libsyn also has a wonderful, user-friendly way to convert your podcast into videos for your channel.

 There are many other podcast hosting plans out there including Podbean, Soundcloud and Buzzsprout to name a few.
 You can and should explore and research as many as you can and find one that fits your needs.